 The main transport options for travelling overland to Marseille France are:

-• Navette (Shuttle Bus) – this runs from Marseille Airport to the Marseille Saint Charles train station.
-The cost is 10 euro per person (price as at 2023).
+- Navette (Shuttle Bus) – this runs from Marseille Airport to the Marseille Saint Charles train station.
+The cost is 10 euro per person for a one way ticket or 16 euro return (price as at 2024).
 The journey time is approximately 25 minutes.

 Driving to Marseille from within France